Freehold, New Jersey - A Visitors Guide

 200 Georgia Road

-One of the largest battles of the American Revolution, Preserves the 18th-century landscape along with hiking and horseback riding trails, and picnic areas Website
+The site of one of the largest battles of the American Revolution, it preserves the 18th-century landscape along with hiking and horseback riding trails, picnic areas, and recurring programs and battle reenactments.

 Business Route 33